64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Ambidextrous Sprite: A deliberate example, since the game uses 3D models - Pichu always faces towards the camera in Ultimate.

 - Ambiguous Gender: Unlike its evolved forms, Pichu have no Secondary Sexual Characteristics to make them stand out as male or female.
 It could be male due to being the baby form of the default male Pikachu.
-However, Spiky-Eared Pichu is always female.
+However, the Spiky-Eared Pichu that appears as one of its costumes is always female.

 - Art Evolution: In Melee, its face was constantly in "open-mouth smile" mode all the time, whereas in Ultimate, not only are its features more defined, but it has far more facial expressions than it did originally.